 Eileen is now well into her 90s, but I dream of breaking the current record while she is still alive.

 The current solo women’s record for LEJOG is 52 hours and 45 minutes.
-It was set in 2002 by Lynne Biddulph (nee Taylor), who I can now proudly call my team mate.
+It was set in 2002 by Lynne Biddulph (nee Taylor).

 The record has stood unchallenged since 2002, but I believe that I can break it.
 What’s more, whilst at it, I will keep going for the 1,000 miles record of 64 hours and 38 minutes!